 Hussein is an alumnus of the University of New Mexico, which is nationally ranked for cross-country and track.
 In 2015, the UNM women's cross-country team became national champions, winning the NCAA Women's Division 1 Cross-Country Championship.

 Albuquerque is also proud to host the USATF Indoor Track & Field Championships (February 16-18, 2018, at the Albuquerque Convention Center).
 Hundreds of the nation's top indoor track and field athletes come together to compete for the top spots at the championships, which have been held in Albuquerque six of the past eight years.

 With a 50-mile activity loop nearing completion, Albuquerque's trail system is big and growing.
 Below are just some of Burqueños' favorite running spots.

-- Albuquerque Academy Loop: This popular, flat 3.3-mile trail loops around the Albuquerque Academy.
+- Albuquerque Academy Loop: This popular 3.3-mile trail loops around the Albuquerque Academy.

 - La Luz Trail: For elite runners, the strenuous La Luz Trail in the Sandia Mountains is 8-9 miles one way, with a steep elevation climb and phenomenal views.

 Albuquerque races include the popular events below.
 For a more comprehensive list of local races, please visit the Albuquerque Road Runners' race calendar.